Hongzhi Emperor: Military and foreign policy

-Army reforms
+Military reforms

 The Hongzhi Emperor was likely the first Ming emperor who did not seek military glory or strive to match the accomplishments of his predecessors.
 He saw himself as a Confucian ruler who should gain superiority over neighboring nations through the power of virtue rather than weapons, and thus he generally avoided aggressive actions.
 The only notable military campaigns during his reign were the expedition to Hami in 1495 and the suppression of several minor rebellions.
 He did consider a potential expedition to the northern frontier, but was ultimately dissuaded by his ministers and grand secretaries.

 In contrast to the late Chenghua era, where the Beijing garrison, including the twelve training divisions, was controlled by eunuchs, the Hongzhi Emperor handed command over to civil officials in 1487 and overall command to Ma Wensheng, an official with considerable experience in leading troops on the northern frontier.

 Instead of relying solely on hereditary soldiers from the Weisuo system, the army increasingly turned to hiring mercenaries for pay.
 These mercenaries were known as "local soldiers" (Tubing) on the border and "people's stalwarts" (Minzhuang) inland.
 In 1494, the Emperor officially adjusted the rules for recruiting these soldiers, which had previously been done informally since 1449.
 In 1502, 300,000 Minzhuang soldiers were incorporated into the Weisuo units to strengthen them.
 In 1464, special examinations were introduced for selecting officers, but it was not until the 1470s that this became more widespread.
 However, the Emperor was dissatisfied with the results of these examinations as they did not reveal officers with exceptional talent.
 In 1496, he called on local officials to find such men, but this effort proved unsuccessful.